featured image: youtube.com

 B. the people coming to stay while we’re away are:

--a friend of a friend who’s sending her kid down the street to a money camp
+-a friend who’s sending her kid down the street to a money camp

-and C. if anyone really wanted to steal anything they could easily rip that lock right out of the drywall (before I was allowed to publish this post I was instructed to inform the reader that the lock was, in fact, screwed into the steel doorframe AND the screws are inaccessible when the lock is closed (!)-OUCH did I get an earful).
+(Before I was allowed to publish this post I was instructed to inform the reader that the lock was, in fact, screwed into the steel door frame AND the screws are inaccessible when the lock is closed.) !!

-But then it dawns on me.
-When Michael was a young bachelor he went to an auction at Sotheby’s and bought a suit of armor for reasons unbeknownst to those of us closest to him.
-We all tease him about it relentlessly, RELENTLESSLY, even though we all secretly love it.
+Then it dawns on me.
+When my husband was a young bachelor he went to an auction at Sotheby’s and bought a suit of armor for reasons unbeknownst to those of us closest to him.
+We tease him about it relentlessly-RELENTLESSLY, even though we all secretly love it.

-“Do you want to put your suit of armor helmet in there?”
+“Do you want to put the helmet from your suit of armor in there?”

-I stifle a giggle as I play out in my head how hard the babysitter and I are going to laugh when I tell her this story.
-She and her best friend, babysit for G and I adore them both, so much so that they are staying in our apartment while we’re away just to look after it and to be closer to some of their other charges.
+I stifle a giggle when I think how hard the babysitter will laugh when I tell her this story.
+She and her best friend babysit our two-year-old.
+We adore them both-so much so, they’ll stay in our apartment while we’re away to be closer to some of their other charges.

-The next time she comes over I say, “Look what Michael did to the closet!”
+The next time she’s over I say, “Look what my husband did to the closet.”

-(the little man had his first ER visit last week after dive bombing into a coffee table.
-3 stitches)
+(The little man had his first ER visit last week after he dove into a coffee table.
+Three stitches.)